Pure pairs. IV. Trees in bipartite graphs: Introduction

-Now suppose $G$ is a bigraph with bipartition $(V_1,V_2)$: under the same hypotheses as \ref{oldforestsymm}, must there be a pure pair of subsets of $V_1$ and $V_2$ respectively, both of linear size?
-There has been some previous work on this question.
-Axenovich, Tompkins and Weber~\cite{axenovich}, and independently Kor\'andi, Pach, and Tomon~\cite{pach} gave a result for bigraphs $H$ in which one vertex class has size at most 2: \begin{thm} Let $H$ be a forest bigraph with $|V_1(H)|\le 2$, such that the bicomplement of $H$ is also a forest.
-Then there exists $\epsilon>0$ such that, if $G$ is a bigraph that is $H$-free then there is a pure pair $(Z_1,Z_2)$ in $G$ with $Z_i\subseteq V_i(G)$ and $|Z_i|\ge \epsilon |V_i(G)|$ for $i = 1,2$. \end{thm} In this paper we will prove the following much stronger result, which is a bipartite analogue of \ref{oldforestsymm}. \begin{thm} For every forest bigraph $H$ with bicomplement $J$, there exists $\epsilon>0$ such that, if $G$ is a bigraph that is both $H$-free and $J$-free, then there is a pure pair $(Z_1,Z_2)$ in $G$ with $Z_i\subseteq V_i(G)$ and $|Z_i|\ge \epsilon |V_i(G)|$ for $i = 1,2$. \end{thm}
+What about the analogue of \ref{oldforestsymm} for bigraphs?
+Let $H$ be a forest bigraph, and suppose that $G$ is a bigraph that contains neither $H$ not its bicomplement: must there then be a pure pair of subsets of $V_1(G)$ and $V_2(G)$ respectively, both of linear size?
+This seems neither to imply, nor to be implied by, the results of~\cite{trees} just mentioned, but there has been some previous work on it.
+It was conjectured in this form by Alecu, Atminas, Lozin and Zamaraev~\cite{Alecu}, amd Axenovich, Tompkins and Weber~\cite{axenovich}, and independently Kor\'andi, Pach and Tomon~\cite{pach} gave a result for bigraphs $H$ in which $|V_1(H)|\le 2$: \begin{thm} Let $H$ be a forest bigraph with $|V_1(H)|\le 2$, such that the bicomplement of $H$ is also a forest.
+Then there exists $\vare>0$ such that, if $G$ is a bigraph that is $H$-free then there is a pure pair $(Z_1,Z_2)$ in $G$ with $Z_i\subseteq V_i(G)$ and $|Z_i|\ge \vare |V_i(G)|$ for $i = 1,2$. \end{thm} In this paper we will prove the conjecture of Alecu, Atminas, Lozin and Zamaraev~\cite{Alecu}, that the bipartite analogue of \ref{oldforestsymm} holds in full.
+Our main result is the following: \begin{thm} For every forest bigraph $H$ with bicomplement $J$, there exists $\vare>0$ such that, if $G$ is a bigraph that is both $H$-free and $J$-free, then there is a pure pair $(Z_1,Z_2)$ in $G$ with $Z_i\subseteq V_i(G)$ and $|Z_i|\ge \vare |V_i(G)|$ for $i = 1,2$. \end{thm}

 Note that this implies that it is sufficient to exclude any forest $H$ and any forest bicomplement $J$ (as we can always consider the forest obtained from the disjoint union of $H$ and $\overline J$).
 Furthermore, if we exclude any finite set of bigraphs, then the random construction once again shows that one of the graphs must be a forest, and one must be the bicomplement of a forest.
 Thus \ref{forestsymm} leads to a characterizion of the finite sets of excluded subgraphs that give the (bipartite) strong Erd\H os-Hajnal property.